One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

 An introduction of rewritable advice track also makes it possible to prove a {\em closure property} of $\oneqfastar/Qn$ under Boolean operations.
-In contrast, some of those properties are not known to hold for $\oneqfa$, chiefly because a 1qfa cannot, in general, amplify its success probability.
+By contrast, with no advice, $\oneqfa$ violates those properties \cite{AKV01}, chiefly because a 1qfa alone is, in general, unable to amplify its success probability.

 \begin{proposition} The advised language family $\oneqfastar/Qn$ is closed under union, intersection, and complementation. \end{proposition}